-|Lower earnings limit||£6,725||£6,515||£6,396||£6,240||n/a||n/a|
+|Lower earnings limit||£6,725||£6,725||£6,396||£6,396||n/a||n/a|

+As well as paying higher tax rates on income over £50,270, any child benefit received needs to be paid back if income exceeds £50,000 for the year.
+If one parent or the other receives child benefit, and if one or the other parent has a total income of £50,000 or more, the higher earner will need to repay some or all of the child benefit.
+A proportion of it is repaid if the total adjusted income is between £50k and £60k.
+This can result in marginal tax rates of 60% for 2 children and over 70% for 4 children.
 If the repayment can’t be avoided, consider stopping the child benefit, as this may spare any need to file a tax return.
-To calculate the amount of child benefit to be repaid, you adjust your total income down for any personal pension contributions and charity contributions.
+To calculate the amount of child benefit to be repaid, your total income is adjusted down for any personal pension contributions and charity contributions.
 So you could pay more of these contributions to reduce your adjusted total income within the £50k – £60k band to save tax.

-When your total income exceeds £100,000 the tax-free personal allowance is gradually removed.
-You get no personal allowance when your income reaches £125,140 or more.
+When your total income exceeds £100,000 the tax-free personal allowance is gradually removed until you get no personal allowance when your income reaches £125,140 or more.
 In this band of total income, you have a marginal tax rate of 60% (i.e. your tax bill increases by 60p for every £1 your total income increases between £100k and £125k).
 Also, more benefits are removed such as tax-free childcare.
 As with the child benefit above, you could pay personal pension or charitable contributions to reduce your adjusted total income within the £100k – £125k band and save tax at 60%.

 If you have large sums of cash in ordinary accounts paying very little interest, consider moving cash to other accounts earning a higher interest rate.
 An Individual Savings Account (ISA) is tax free so make sure that ISA allowances have been fully utilised for all the family, where applicable.